 It might be lurching, but it feels like a bull market

-'You can't buy it now," a value style fund manager said to me last week, referring to the Australian sharemarket.
-"There is no earnings growth and the thing is up 20 per cent in six months."
+'YOU can't buy it now," a value style fund manager said to me last week, referring to the Australian sharemarket.

 The S&P/ASX 200 has actually kept rallying over the past week and is now up a whopping 23 per cent since the current surge ignited back in early June 2012.